banzhaf/GPTP2019/index.md

 ### Social Media

 - An invitation-only [Slack channel](http://gptp-workshops.slack.com) has been set up for simplifying and consolidating shared and private communication among participants and organizers.
-- Twitter hashtag: [`#gptp2018`](https://twitter.com/search?f=tweets&q=%23gptp2018) (click to search for recent items)
+- Twitter hashtag: [`#gptp2019`](https://twitter.com/search?f=tweets&q=%23gptp2019) (click to search for recent items)

 ## Food

 A light breakfast of pastries, fresh fruit, meats, cheeses, yoghurt and coffee will provided each day of the workshop.
 Mid-day, a lunch will be provided on-site.
 After the last session each day, attendees typically self-organize for visits to local restaurants.
-We will convene for a formal dinner and organizational meeting (all attendees are welcome) one of the nights of the workshop.
+We might convene for a formal dinner and organizational meeting (all attendees are welcome) one of the nights of the workshop.
 Please let us know if you have any dietary restrictions for catered meals.

 ## Accommodations